Academic Procedures

 • If a student ceases attendance without formally dropping or withdrawing from a course, the student will receive a grade of F, which affects grade point average, or NC, which does not affect grade point average.

-• Students may drop courses for documented medical or providential reasons at any time within the current term or, in extenuating circumstances, retroactively if requested with documentation in the semester immediately following, upon submission of medical information to the Student Engagement Office.
-The Student Engagement Office will inform the Office of the University Registrar and the medical withdrawal will be processed.
+• Students may drop courses for documented medical or providential reasons at any time within the current term or, in extenuating circumstances, retroactively if requested with documentation in the semester immediately following, upon complation of the Leave of Absence or Withdrawal from the University form.
 Students will be awarded grades of W.

 • During May Term, a student may add classes only through the first day of classes.
 Courses dropped on the first day will not appear on the transcript.
-Students may withdraw from a May Term course through the sixth day of classes in May Term, receiving a mark of W. The student may change grading option up through the sixth class day.
+Students may withdraw from a May Term course through the sixth day of classes in May Term, receiving a mark of W. The student may change grading option up through the sixth day of class.

 Declaration of Majors and Minors